codingtmd/mini-blockchain/README.md

 ## Cool future work / Areas you can contribute / TODOs

- - Use msg to communicate infro between miner, user.
+ - Use msg to communicate infro between miners, users.
 (Currently just function call)
  - Same-input tramnsaction merging
  - Add multi-miner support
  - A simple script to initialize a blockchain.